How to Apply - Transfer

 Students who were enrolled in a California public schools for the seventh grade or higher on or after July 1, 1999 will not have to provide proof of immunization.

-California residents pay significantly lower tuition and mandatory fees than non-residents at California's public colleges and universities.
+If you currently live in California or plan to make the state your permanent home for the forseeable future you may be classified as a resident for tuition purposes.
+California residents pay lower tuition and mandatory fees than non-residents at California's public colleges and universities.

-You are eligible for resident status only if you:
+You are eligible for resident status only if:

-- have established and maintained residence in California at least one year prior to the following residence determination dates: January 25 for Spring semester; June 1 for Summer semester; September 20 for Fall semester
+- You have established and maintained residence in California at least one year prior to the following residence determination dates: January 25 for Spring semester; June 1 for Summer semester; September 20 for Fall semester.

-- are a U.S. citizen, are a legal immigrant, or hold a specific visa and
+- You are a U.S. citizen, a legal immigrant, or you hold a visa which allows you to establish permanent residence in the country.

 Read more about California Residency for Tuition Fees Purposes.